All Things Maple Last Updated: February 2023

 Did you know that Connecticut is ranked in the top 10 maple syrup producers in the United States?
 So not surprisingly, our state is home to many magnificent maple syrup farms.

 Take a tour or watch the syrup being tapped directly in front of you at these fantastic farms:

 Grab the family or a group of friends and enjoy some of the sweet festivities celebrating maple all month long!
 Check out these events for Maple Season:

-Maple Sugar Festival Weekend, Stamford - March 7-8
+Maple Sugar Fest Sundays, Stamford - February 26, March 5, March 12

 Experience the sweetness of the maple sugaring season at this annual festival at the Stamford Museum & Nature Center.
-Learn how sap is turned into maple syrup, make a maple-themed craft, go on a scavenger hunt, and enjoy other activities including face painting, live music, and a teen chefs cooking challenge.
+Learn how sap is turned into maple syrup, and enjoy other seasonal activities.

 Syrup Saturday, New Canaan

 Celebrate maple season at this fun brunch as well as other maple-themed activities.